-Name: Devendra K. Agrawal, Ph.D.

-Title: Senior Vice President for Research & Biotechnology

-Address: Western University of Health Sciences

-309 E. Second Street

-Pomona, California 91766-1854
+Name: Title: Address: Steven J. Henriksen, Ph.D.
+Vice President for Research & Biotechnology Western University of Health Sciences 309 E. Second Street Pomona, California 91766-1854

-Phone: (909) 469-7040
+Phone: Fax: (909) 469-5299 (909) 469-5577

-Email: dagrawal@westernu.edu
+Email: shenriksen@westernu.edu

 Acting officially in an authorized capacity on behalf of this Institution and with an understanding of the Institution's responsibilities under this Assurance, I assure the humane care and use of animals as specified above.